peterfairfield/anaxis/e/the_fugue_parade.md

 > Vats of ink are made in the bitumen to fuel process.
 There isn't any metal in the city, practically

+> The Stygian Society fronts with the War College.

 > [The Stygian Society](/f/the_society.md) is alive and well, the masters of the city.